-Under Federal law, schools must identify and screen all minority students of international origin in grades K-12 who have a primary or home language other than English within 30 days of enrollment.
-When a student enrolls in an MCSD school, the Home Language Survey (HLS), required by the Office of Civil Rights (OCR), is administered as part of the enrollment process (embedded in the MCSD student assignment and registration form).
-Once identified, the Kindergarten WIDA ACCESS Placement Test or the WIDA Screener are administered to the student for eligibility purposes.
+Under Federal law, schools must identify and screen all students in grades K-12 who have a primary or home language other than English within 30 days of enrollment.
+When a student enrolls in an MCSD school, the Home Language Survey (HLS), required by the Office of Civil Rights (OCR), is administered as part of the enrollment process (a separate document from the embedded OCR questions in the MCSD student assignment and registration form).
+Once identified, the Kindergarten WIDA ACCESS Placement Test or the WIDA Screener are administered to the student for ESOL program eligibility purposes.
 A score of below 28 on Speaking and Listening, below 11 on Reading, below 12 on writing portions of the Kindergarten W-APT qualify a student for ESOL services.
 Any composite score of below 5.0 qualifies students in grades 1-12 for ESOL services.
 Once students have been evaluated, the law requires parental notification of program eligibility within two weeks.